 Display (30 points):

 The core of each exhibit is a poster, with text and graphics intended for a more general audience.
-The poster must be mounted on the exhibit board provided and may not exceed its dimensions, which are 3.75 feet wide by 4 feet high.
+The poster must be mounted on the exhibit board provided and may not exceed its dimensions, which are 36 inches by 46 inches.
 The poster should attract attention and convey information.
 Language should be simple and descriptions brief.
 Jargon should be avoided; necessary technical terms should be defined.
 Spelling and grammar must be correct.
 All text should be large enough to be read from a distance of 4 to 6 feet.